-We've been installing apps for 15 years.
+We have been installing apps for 15 years.
 Download, install, configure, learn.
 Repeat for every tool your business needs.

 The app store era is ending.
 Not because apps are bad, but because a better model has emerged: living software.